 Digital accessibility challenges (and how to solve them)

-There is a clear business case for designing inclusive digital products.
+There's a clear business case for designing accessible digital products.
 And with compelling financial, legal, moral, and usability benefits, digital accessibility should be on every brand’s radar.
 This report explores the state of accessibility and how to tackle common challenges.

 To help understand why this is the case, we spoke with brands across a range of industries to: